Makonnen

 A more grounded perspective I prefer is found in the idea that “the grass is greener where you water it.”
 Instead of constantly looking outside ourselves, it suggests that growth and being content come from focusing on and nurturing what we already have.

-The quote from Rubem Alves (or I’ve seen it attributed to him online), “The secret is not to chase the butterflies… It’s to take care of the garden so that they come to you,” beautifully captures this shift in mindset.
+The quote from Rubem Alves (or I’ve seen it attributed to him online), “The secret is not to chase the butterflies… It’s to take care of the garden so that they come to you,” beautifully captures this mindset.
 It reminds us that what we value, in faith, careers, or relationships, requires attention and care.
 When we tend to our own “garden,” it flourishes in ways we may not have expected.

 Be gentle and kind with yourself on this, you are probably more harsh than you need to be already.
 The world is already harsh.
 Practice to improve, not to be perfect.
 You most likely won’t be.
+And look forward.

 Galatians 6:7-9